-Three subject-matter experts with doctoral degrees in their content areas of expertise (i.e., ELA, mathematics, and science), and who were neither involved in DLM test development nor responsible for the panel study, completed a review of the opportunities, responsibilities, KSUs, and academic skills in the version of the data after test-development staff completed their review.
+Subject-matter experts with doctoral degrees in their content areas of expertise (i.e., ELA, mathematics), and who were neither involved in DLM test development nor responsible for the panel study, completed a review of the opportunities, responsibilities, KSUs, and academic skills in the version of the data after test-development staff completed their review.
 Table 4.5 provides a description of each expert's professional experience.